eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

 As test cases end up represented as objects, the problem here is essentially to detect duplicate objects in an array.
 To handle this, here's one efficient algorithm (also mentioned in this [article](https://medium.com/programming-essentials/how-to-know-if-an-array-has-duplicates-in-javascript-27d99ab9a0d2)):

 1. Maintain a set of the test cases we have seen so far.
 2. For each test case, use `JSON.stringify()` to get a string representation of the test case object.
+Note that the object keys should be sorted before serializing.
 3. If the string is in the set already, assert.
 4. If the string is not in the set, add it.

+Here's an example [implementation](https://github.com/ember-template-lint/ember-template-lint/pull/2279) in a similar linter called [ember-template-lint](https://github.com/ember-template-lint/ember-template-lint).

 An existing lint rule [eslint-plugin/no-identical-tests](https://github.com/not-an-aardvark/eslint-plugin-eslint-plugin/blob/master/docs/rules/no-identical-tests.md) enforces the desired behavior and is autofixable which should help with migration.